awsdocs/aws-client-vpn-administrator-guide/doc_source/authentication-authorization.md

 You only need to upload the client certificate to ACM when the Certificate Authority \(Issuer\) of the client certificate is different from the Certificate Authority \(Issuer\) of the server certificate\.

 You can create a separate client certificate and key for each client that will connect to the Client VPN endpoint\.
 This enables you to revoke a specific client certificate if a user leaves your organization\.

+A Client VPN endpoint supports 1024\-bit and 2048\-bit RSA key sizes only\.

 The following procedure uses OpenVPN easy\-rsa to generate the server and client certificates and keys, and then uploads the server certificate and key to ACM\.
 For more information, see the [Easy\-RSA 3 Quickstart README](https://github.com/OpenVPN/easy-rsa/blob/v3.0.6/README.quickstart.md)\.